This post contains affiliate links and I may earn a commission if you make a purchase.

 Waiting in the doctor’s office?
 Take out your phone and browse a few catalogs.
 On the bus?
 See what deals you can find today.

-By deleting these applications from your phone, it will help you resist the urge to online shop when you’re bored.
+By deleting these applications from your phone, it will help you resist the urge to shop online when you’re bored.

 It’s a lot more hassle to open a web browser and try to shop online without the mobile-friendly version of the website.